 How to Choose the Right Rod for You

-When choosing your equipment for surf fishingOpens in a new tab., you need to factor in your size and strength level.
+When choosing your equipment for surf fishing, you need to factor in your size and strength level.

 If you’re smaller and don’t feel you can manage the fatigue of casting and holding a 12-foot rod for the length of time you’ll be fishing, you will want to go with a smaller set of equipment.